Semrush helps you:

 Backlinko – Link building guide

-Even though I wrote that guide 6 years ago, it continues to generate links today (in 2024).
+Even though I wrote that guide 6 years ago, it continues to generate links today.

 Link Building Guide – Backlink